-In this section we shall discuss in some detail some of the properties of a microstrip which is an essential component in any micro-electronic as well as microwave circuit.
+In this section we discuss in some detail some of the properties of a microstrip which is an essential component in any micro-electronic as well as microwave circuit.
 The microstrip consists of a thin and narrow metallic strip located on a thicker dielectric layer.
 On the other side of the latter, there is a ground metal; the side walls have been introduced in order to simplify the analysis and the width w is large enough such that it does not affect the physical processes in the vicinity of the strip.
-We shall examine a simplified model of this system and for this purpose we make the following assumptions: (i) The width of the device is much larger than the height $(w \gg h)$ and the width $(w \gg \Delta)$ of the strip.

-(ii) The charge on the strip is distributed uniformly.
+We examine a simplified model of this system and for this purpose we make the following assumptions: (i) The width of the device is much larger than the height $(w \gg h)$ and the width $(w \gg \Delta)$ of the strip. (ii) The charge on the strip is distributed uniformly.
+We also postulate, the existance of the TEM mode1.